-WORK BY MUTUAL AGREEMENT - Volunteer library work requires the mutual consent and agreement of the volunteer and the branch librarian about the work to be done.
+WORK BY MUTUAL AGREEMENT - Volunteer library work requires the mutual consent and agreement of the volunteer and the library manager about the work to be done.
 This includes the specific tasks and the locations, times, performance standards, and any other obligations.

-BACKGROUND CHECK - A background check for criminal records, sexual offenses, and any child-related offenses shall be conducted for every SEPLSO volunteer.
+BACKGROUND CHECK - A background check for criminal records, sexual offenses, and any child-related offenses shall be conducted for every SEOLS volunteer above the age of 17.
+Background checks for volunteers must be completed every two years.
+Program presenters are considered volunteers and must pass a background check before assisting with or presenting any library program

-ORIENTATION & TRAINING - All volunteers shall receive an orientation to the library and the Southeastern Public Library System, including a copy of this policy.
-They shall receive on-the-job training for the work they will be doing, under supervision of the library staff, until both they and the staff are satisfied that they are adequately trained.
+ORIENTATION & TRAINING - All volunteers shall receive an orientation to the library and the Southeast Oklahoma Library System, including a copy of this policy.
+They shall receive on-the-job training for the work they will be doing, under supervision of the library staff, until both they and the library manager are satisfied that they are adequately trained.

-KINDS OF WORK - A very wide range of library work may be done by volunteers, including directly assisting the public at the circulation desk or elsewhere, assisting with or putting on public programs, delivering and otherwise extending services outside the library, doing special projects that the staff would not have time for, and doing library routines including keeping circulation records, and processing, repairing, or shelving materials.
+KINDS OF WORK - A variety of library work may be done by volunteers, such as assisting with or putting on public programs, delivering and otherwise extending services outside the library, doing special projects that the staff would not have time for, and doing library routines including keeping circulation areas clean, or shelving materials.
 Staff are encouraged and expected to be open, flexible and creative in making the best possible use of volunteers' time and talents.
-However, the responsibility for basic library services and functions, including circulation, reference, collection development, and children's services, is reserved to the branch librarians and staff.
+However, the responsibility for basic library services and functions, including circulation, and children's services is reserved to the library manager and staff.
 Volunteers may assist extensively in these areas, but will not be in charge of or without staff supervision in them.
-Volunteers will not be permitted to drive any SEPLSO-owned motor vehicle.
+Volunteers will not be permitted to drive any SEOLS-owned motor vehicle.

 ATTENDANCE & PUNCTUALITY - When a volunteer's library work involves specific assigned times, the staff will be depending on the volunteer's presence and promptness.
 The earliest possible notice is needed of schedule changes, absences, and tardiness.
+Staff shall not transport volunteers.